n0-computer/iroh-pico-examples/README.md

 - `pico-std` is the platform crate.
 Its `examples/` directory contains focused hardware and runtime tests.
 - `iroh-echo-full` is the relay-enabled iroh application.
+- `iroh-echo-bare` is a minimal bare-bones iroh app for the same platform.

 The application depends on `pico-std` like a normal native platform dependency.
 A small application build script forwards the Pico SDK linker